As a maintained school, we follow the statutory national curriculum, which is balanced and broadly based, and which:

 Launched in the 2016/17 academic year, the Afternoon Excellence Programme (AEP) involves a completely new way of organising and teaching the afternoon curriculum in school for pupils in Year 1 to Year 6.
 Under the AEP, children focus on one subject per week.
 So, for example, one week could be science week, and the following week could be Art and Design week, and so on.
 Mornings will continue to focus on English and maths.

 There are significant benefits for children when they only have to focus on one subject:

 - Children are able to see and understand their progress, in each subject, more clearly from Monday to Friday;

 - Children's progress in terms of their skills, knowledge and understanding, will accelerate, as they build on more specific learning day after day;

 - Increased opportunities for children to redraft and improve their learning, resulting in a higher standard of work.

-Please see below for the Afternoon Excellence Programme timetable, or click here if you would like a pdf version of the document.
+Please see below for the Afternoon Excellence Programme timetable.

 How Parents/Carers Can Help